MalwareWerewolf/RaptorSA/README.md

 # Super advanced discord bot ![alt text](https://i.imgflip.com/xu2ct.jpg)

 **RaptorSA** is a multi function bot, you can listen music, manage roles, get various informations and many other things.
 This Discord bot can be helpful for anyone who wants to learn how to make a discord.js bot, every command has it's own folder so it's more easy to read the entire project.
 I made this so new users can also look at the methods used for certain commands and get some ideas for their Discord bot.
-When i was developing the bot i was totally new to node js, i did not even know what was an arrow function.
-Day by day i learnt discord.js api and node js thanks to various tutorials that i found on internet.
+When I was developing the bot I was totally new to node js, I did not even know what was an arrow function.
+Day by day I learnt discord.js api and node js thanks to various tutorials that I found on internet.

 # Contributing